carlhenrikrolf/microtonOS/README.md

 Or, you can use one of the many connectivity options on the Raspberry Pi to add additional instruments played by friends.
 At first glance, microtonOS is ticking all the boxes.
 It is screen-free, and, at its height, visual feedback is a somewhat culture-agnostic geometric representation of the tuning system.
-The microtonOS code can be readily adapted to work with a minimum hardware requirement of 1 midi controller + 1 Linux computer.
+The microtonOS code can be readily adapted to work with a minimum hardware requirement of 1 MIDI controller + 1 Linux computer.
 Below is a brief demo of maqam saba in 9ed3/2 tuning on piano.

 https://github.com/user-attachments/assets/df7541df-ebf6-41b0-8a2d-45e2938c4093